wdi-sg/gitbook-2019/04-databases/sql-intro/sql.md

 INSERT INTO movies (title, description, rating) VALUES('Argo', 'a movie', 8);
 INSERT INTO movies (title, description, rating) VALUES('Gigli', 'really bad movie', 1);
 ```

+### Selecting

+A select statement allows you to get data from the database.
+Postgres has a good [tutorial on select](http://www.postgresql.org/docs/7.3/static/tutorial-select.html).
+I'd recommend looking at the tutorial sometime after the lesson.

 This will select all the attributes from the movies table unconditionally.
 Make sure not to forget the ; at the end of each statement.
 In SQL, semi colons are required to terminate statements.